AminataSANGHO/Dental-Smart-Seg-3D-Object-Segmentation/README.md

 ## For more details checkout the branches :

 - frontend -> for the frontend part using ReactJS
-- API-Backend -> for the backend part using FastAPI
+- API-backend -> for the backend part using FastAPI